USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 Around the time the carriers are done building you should be able to start making destroyers and light cruisers.

-The Helena is the intial light cruiser.
-It will bring considerable firepower to any fight it takes part in.
+The Dallas is the intial light cruiser.
+Designed just after the completion of the Radar project it will bring considerable firepower to any fight it takes part in.

 Final Designs

-Moving up to the 1940 tier hull the Benson represents a major improvment over the Mahan in every area.
+Moving up to the 1940 tier hull the Fletcher represents a major improvment over the Benson in every area.

 By moving up to the 1940 tier hull the Cleveland outclasses the Helena in every way.